sharktacos/OpenColorIO-configs/docs/ResolvePull.md

 **VFX Pulls**

-Turn off the ACES Output Transform in order to output ACES AP0/Linear data as shown below.
+ - **Set color space to ACES2065 (AP0** Turn off the ACES Output Transform in order to output ACES AP0/Linear data as shown below.
 This put the clip in ACES2065-1 used for interchange if images between facilities or softwares in an ACES pipeline, such as VFX plates.

 ![img](img/Netflix5.jpg)

-To disable the grade for your VFX render, the **Enable Flat Pass** option on the **Deliver** page can be used.
+ - **Disable all grades** To disable the grade for your VFX render, the **Enable Flat Pass** option on the **Deliver** page can be used.
 See screenshot from the DaVinci Resolve Manual below.
+The basic idea is that VFX returns the ungraded plate to DI, with the VFX added, so that DI gets the full quality film plate back *as if it were filmed that way*.
+DI can then seamlessly insert it back into the conform and color grade everything together.

 ![img](img/Netflix6.jpg)

-Frame pulls for VFX should have the ACES Reference Gamut Compression (RGC) *DISABLED* in Resolve.
+ - **Disable ACES gamut compression** Frame pulls for VFX should have the ACES Reference Gamut Compression (RGC) *DISABLED* in Resolve.
 This can be done in the Color Management Settings.
 The RGC will be added by VFX in the returned plates.

 ![img](img/Netflix8.jpg)